jkmulq/jkmulq.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a pre-doc at the Becker-Friedman Institute at the University of Chicago, working for [Prof. Evan K. Rose](https://ekrose.github.io/).
 Before coming to Chicago, I worked at the Reserve Bank of Australia.
+You can see my CV here.